LuckyMachines/autoloop/README.md

 Server privileges are extremely limited.
 This is so many users may safely act as nodes in a distributed AutoLoop.
 The most an AutoLoop controller can do is trigger a contract's update function, which will revert and cost the malicious controller some gas if the contract does not want that update.

-## Limitations over Chainlink Automation

-- No off chain compute for hybrid smart contracts, all computations must be done on chain

-## To do:
+## Coming soon:

-- Create p2p network for nodes to communicate
-- Add time based updates / cron jobs (updates currently only based on contract logic)
+- Time based updates / cron jobs (updates currently only based on contract logic)